 If you are an emerging artist, then good news!
-Today I’m going to teach you a method that will help you get hundreds and thousands of views on your music video, even if you only have a trickle of visitors to your labour of love music video so far.
+In this article we’re going to teach you a method that will help you significantly boost the views on your music video, even if you only have a trickle of visitors so far.

-The method I am going to show is YouTube pre-roll ads.
-It is a great method to get more views on your music video.
+The best place to start here is with YouTube pre-roll ads.
+This is a great method to get more views on your music video.
 We will walk through how to use the basics of the AdWords platform as that is where YouTube ads are set up.

-In Part 2 of this article, I’m going to show you some hidden gems and take you through all the tips and tricks to go above and beyond just getting visitors to your music video.
-I will go into detail on how to convert your visitors into real fans who are going to show up to your shows, spend money on your merch, and potentially get you signed because you’ve got such an engaged audience.
+In part 2 of this article, I’m going to show you some hidden gems and take you through all the tips and tricks to go above and beyond just getting visitors to your music video.
+We’ll go in to detail on how to convert your visitors into real fans who are going to show up to your shows, spend money on your merch, and potentially get you signed because you’ve got such an engaged audience.

 So let’s get you set up…